- You are here:

 Water service pipes that contain lead materials pose known health risks.
 MWD is currently creating an inventory of lead service pipes in our system.
 This inventory will allow us to apply for state and federal funding which will reduce the cost of replacing any lead water service pipes.
 The removal of service pipes that contain lead will be mandated by the federal government in the next several years and it is our hope that we can address this issue prior to the requirement.

 If you live in a home that was built prior to May 1950 or if you are uncertain when your home built, we are asking you to perform a simple inspection of your service pipe.
-Please follow the steps on the Inspection Steps for Pipe Material Survey (PDF) to determine the material of your water service pipe.
+Please follow the steps on the Check Your Pipes for Lead (PDF) brochure to determine the material of your water service pipe.
 Once completed:

-1. Print this FORM (PDF), fill it out and mail or drop it off the at our office located at 82 Berlin Street, or
+1. Print the Check Your Pipes for Lead (PDF) brochure, fill it out and mail or drop it off the at our office located at 82 Berlin Street, or

 Thank you for your cooperation, it is sincerely appreciated.